TheTemptingSavior/homelab/README.md

 ## Notes
 - Chosen `flannel` backend is `host-gw`.
 This is because there are known issues with the `externalTrafficPolicy` being set to `local` when using `ingress-nginx` and getting the real IPs of remote clients
+- GlusterFS is the chosen distributed storage for the K3S gluster

 ## Usage